DylanMoss1/Cambridge-CS-Application-Guide-Guide/content/College/index.md

 ### Open Applications

-Open applications mean that you don’t pick any specific college to apply to, you are instead allocated to a college at semi-random.
+Open applications mean that you don’t pick any specific college to apply to, and are instead allocated to a college at semi-random.
 The college you are assigned to is generally one with less applicants compared to available places, in order to spread out the applications.

 As mentioned before, being assigned to a less-competetive college can improve your chances of admission, but the pooling system mostly evens this out.
 I would personally recommend applying directly to a college that appeals to you.
 Since you’ll be spending three years at university, it's worth choosing a college that suits you well, as this can significantly affect your overall university experience.